-Kenyan security guard, who blogged about life as a migrant worker in Qatar, was arrested two weeks ago.
+Malcolm Bidali, a Kenyan security guard who blogged about life as a migrant worker, was arrested on May 5.

 A Kenyan national working in Qatar, who was arrested in the capital Doha earlier this month, has been charged with receiving payment to spread disinformation in the country.

 The 28-year-old Malcolm Bidali, who works as a security guard, was arrested from his accommodation on May 5 and “placed under investigation for violating Qatar’s security laws and regulations”, Qatar’s Government Communication Office (GCO) said earlier this month.

 On Saturday, the GCO confirmed that Bidali was “formally charged with offences related to payments received by a foreign agent for the creation and distribution of disinformation within the State of Qatar”.

 “Following a thorough investigation by the authorities, the case of Mr Malcolm Bidali has been transferred to Qatar Public Prosecution,” the statement added.
 “Mr Badali is receiving legal advice and representation ahead of the court date, which has not yet been set.”

 Blogging under a pseudonym, Noah, Bidali wrote about labour rights issues, including long working hours, issues with wages, working conditions and unsuitable accommodation and conditions at his workplace.

 Just days before his arrest, Bidali, who moved to Qatar in 2016, made an online presentation to civil society groups on the state of migrant workers in Qatar, giving his experience working as a security guard there.

 He was also the target of a phishing attack.
 According to @amnesty‘s analysis, a link tweeted to him led to a suspicious URL capable of recording the IP address and other data about the person who clicked on it.
 This may have been used to identify or locate him. #WhereIsMalcolm